 It is natural for children to want to buy things that will remind them of their vacation.
 Give your children a certain amount of money to spend.
 This works well for children over five years old.
 In addition to taking the pressure off every time you pass a souvenir display, your child is learning the value of money and wise decision-making.

-It is very easy to resort to an unhealthy diet on vacation, which can cause you to feel tired, sick, and depressed.
+It is easy to resort to an unhealthy diet on vacation.
 Try to maintain good eating habits, allowing some opportunities to splurge.
-Here are some ways to keep you eating right: Know in advance about the safety of food and waterKnow about food handling at your destinationAvoid the hotel minibarEat only when you are hungryTry to eat smaller meals throughout the dayEat healthy snacks to curb hunger and cravings
+Here are some ways to keep you eating right: Know in advance about the safety of food and waterKnow about food handling at your destinationAvoid the hotel mini barEat only when you are hungryTry to eat smaller meals throughout the dayEat healthy snacks to curb hunger and cravings

 Pack healthy snacks and keep them handy.
-They also come are useful if there is a long wait to be seated at a restaurant.
+They are also useful if there is a long wait to be seated at a restaurant.

 This is probably the most important rule for enjoying your vacation.
 Your sense of humor may be the most valuable item you bring along.
 Do not let the vacation be the time you discuss all the things that irritate you about the other family members.
-This is a time for you to enjoy your family, so take advantage of the relaxed schedule to talk, play, and laugh with your family.
+This is a time for you to enjoy your family, so take advantage of the relaxed schedule to talk, play, and laugh.